Frequently Asked Questions - Technical Support

 Q. How can I store my media so it will stay as fresh as possible?

 A. Always store and incubate your plates in the inverted position (media on top, lid on bottom).
 This prevents moisture from reaching the surface of the agar, which can cause contamination.
 Always store media in the dark.
-Reseal the bag to prevent excessive moisture loss.
+Reseal the bag to prevent excessive moisture loss if less than the full pack is used.
 Never place plated media near the condenser fans in a large refrigerator.
 This will cause excessive drying of your media.
 Never leave plated media on the bench at room temperature for more than a few hours.
 Rotate your stock by using the oldest lots first.

 back to top